 At the end of the day, however, any sunblock is better than no sunblock.
 Lotion sunblock with other ingredient is better than spray-on or no sunblock.
 And spray-on sunblock is better than no sunblock.
 While spray-on sunblocks are not recommended because kids can inhale the aerosol chemicals which can potentially irritate their lungs, parents also have to consider that it is not very practical to hold down a school age kid or teen to lather them down with white pasty cream (the consistency of zinc oxide).
 However, keep in mind that the spray on sunblocks still need to be rubbed in to optimize coverage (the aerosol doesn’t land evenly on skin and can leave vulnerable areas to sunburn), and the inhalation risk can be minimized by spraying into the hands first and then applying like lotion.

 To be honest, when my kids are at the beach more than a couple hours, I reapply with the spray because it’s just easier to spread on gritty sand covered skin.
-(My choice is Target brand).
+My choice for that is just the Target brand – check out this post on the benefits of buying generics and other tips on saving money.